Showing posts with label truth. Show all posts

 Verse 4: “Where were you when I laid the foundations of the earth?
 Tell Me, if you have understanding,” NKJV.

 Where was NASA when God created it?
 Can NASA explain the miracle of creation?
-Go on and read the four chapters.
-Many Christians tend to label things as nonsense simply because they feel uneasy about the truth, which defers from scientific evidence.
-Aren't we quick to rely on science?
+Many Christians tend to label the miracles of the creation as nonsense simply because they feel uneasy about the truth, which defers from scientific evidence.
+Aren’t we quick to rely on science?

 Are you ready to accept the truth over science?